frodenas/zipkin-boshrelease/README.md

 ### Create a BOSH deployment manifest

 Now create a deployment file (using the files at the [examples](https://github.com/frodenas/zipkin-boshrelease/tree/master/examples) directory as a starting point).
+You can use either a `redis` or `cassandra` store backend.

 ### Deploy using the BOSH deployment manifest